nefhrix/senus-intelligence-coding-test/README.md

 - `ExtractionCandidate`
 - `ReportedMetric`

-The distinction between `ExtractionCandidate` and `ReportedMetric` creates a trust boundary between raw extraction and validated financial data.
+The distinction between `ExtractionCandidate` and `ReportedMetric` creates a boundary between raw extraction and validated financial data.

 Reported metrics retain source-document and source-page information for traceability.